Aitken Boulevard North Water Project

 We are constructing new water pipes in Mickleham to ensure future residential developments in Melbourne’s northern suburbs can receive a reliable supply of drinking water and recycled water.

-Our construction activities will occur in developer and council-owned land allocated for the future Aitken Boulevard road reserve, and will avoid sensitive environmental areas such as the nearby Mount Ridley Nature Conservation Reserve.
+Our construction activities are occurring in developer and council-owned land allocated for the future Aitken Boulevard road reserve, and we'll be avoiding sensitive environmental areas such as the nearby Mount Ridley Nature Conservation Reserve.

 The work involves using an excavating machine to dig a 1-2 metre-deep trench, lowering the 40-centimetre-diameter pipes into the trench, connecting the pipes, and finally filling the trench in with soil.
 A vehicle access road will remain alongside the recycled water pipe to allow for future maintenance purposes.

 Once completed, the pipes will be a part of Yarra Valley Water’s ‘backbone’ for supplying recycled water to new developments in Melbourne’s northern suburbs.
 Due to the size and depth of the pipes, they are not suitable for properties along the pipe alignment to connect to directly.

-Construction is expected to start from the Mount Ridley Road end in October 2018.
+Construction activities started from the Mount Ridley Road end in October 2018.
 The works are scheduled to be completed in mid-2019, subject to good weather and ground conditions.

 Protecting the environment